nzilbb/roofRunner/README.md

 Thanks to: Chun Liang Chan, Robert Fromont, and Kayo Takasugi.

-To try out the game, use the following URL:
+To try out a stripped-down version of the game, use the following URL:

 [https://nzilbb.github.io/roofRunner/#/?expId=simpleExp](https://nzilbb.github.io/roofRunner/#/?expId=simpleExp)